Teufeuleu/StreamingAudioPerformanceGuide/audio/blackhole.md

 5. In your audio software, select the Multi-output device you just created as your audio output.
 6. In OBS, open the Preferences/Settings, panel, go to the Audio tab, and select BlackHole as your Desktop Audio device.
 Click OK.
 7. You should then see the corresponding VU-meter in the Audio mixer reacting to the audio sent by your audio software.
 You're done!
-Ready for part 3.
+Ready for part [5.
+Streaming configuration](../streaming.md).